DeanWay/ConwayCardSort/README.md

 * run `gradle test` to run the test cases in CardSortTest.java
 * navigate to `build/reports/tests/` and open `index.html` in your browser
   * this will show information about the test results: test result, time to execute, output statements, etc.
-* run `gradle clean` if you wish to run the tests again